 Generic Name: didanosine

-Note: This document contains side effect information about didanosine.
-Some of the dosage forms listed on this page may not apply to the brand name Videx EC.
+Note: This page contains side effects data for the generic drug didanosine.
+It is possible that some of the dosage forms included below may not apply to the brand name Videx EC.

 For the Consumer

 Applies to didanosine: oral capsule delayed release, oral powder for solution, oral powder for suspension, oral tablet chewable

 As well as its needed effects, didanosine (the active ingredient contained in Videx EC) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking didanosine, check with your doctor immediately:Less common

 - Nausea and vomiting

 - stomach pain